-Figure 2 shows the system architecture.
+Figure 2 shows our system architecture.
 Each platform may run multiple user applications that have a matching Application-Specific Enclave (ASE).
 The ROTE system consists of a system service that we call the Master Enclave (ME) and a library that ASEs can use for rollback protection.
 When an ASE needs to update its state, it calls a counter increment function from the ROTE library.
-Once the ME returns a counter value, the ASE can safely update its state and seal data together with the counter value.
-When an ASE needs to unseal data (e.g., restore its state after a restart), it can again call a function from the library to obtain the latest counter value to verify the freshness of the seal.
+Once the ME returns a counter value, the ASE can safely update its state, save the counter value to its memory and seal any data together with the counter value.
+When an ASE needs to verify the freshness of its state, it can again call a function from the ROTE library to obtain the latest counter value to verify the freshness of unsealed seal data (or state in its runtime memory).

-To provide state protection for ASEs, the ME needs to protect its own state.
-The ME maintains a Monotonic Counter (MC), increases it for every internal state update, distributes it to MEs running on assisting platforms, and finally includes the counter value to its own sealed data.
-When the ME is restarted and needs to restore its own state, it obtains the latest counter value from the assisting nodes and verifies that the counter value matches the one in the unsealed data.
-Essentially, the ME realizes the secure counter storage functionality (WriteCounter and ReadCounter) defined in Section IV.
+To provide state integrity for ASEs, the ME needs to protect its own state.
+The ME maintains a Monotonic Counter (MC), increases it for every ASE update, distributes it to MEs running on assisting platforms, and includes the counter value to its own sealed data.
+When the ME needs to verify the freshness of its own state, it obtains the latest counter value from the assisting nodes.
+The ME realizes the secure counter storage functionality (WriteCounter and ReadCounter).

-This design choice of introducing a dedicated system service (ME) serves two purposes.
-First, it allows the ASEs to verify data integrity upon restart without any networking overhead.
-Some ASEs may be started and terminated repeatedly, while the ME is designed to run constantly.
-Second, the ME can hide group management and distributed counter maintenance complexity from the applications.
-Having a separate ME increases the TCB of our system slightly, but we consider improved performance and easier development more important.
+The design choice of introducing a dedicated system service (ME) hides the distributed counter maintenance from the applications.
+Having a separate ME increases the TCB of our system slightly, but we consider easier application development more important.